AirQuenga/airquenga.github.io/README.md

 # airquenga.github.io

-# BonkWithFriends — GitHub Pages Hub (placeholder)
+# BonkWithFriends — GitHub Pages Hub

 This repository is a simple static website intended for GitHub Pages.
 It acts as a hub for the "BonkWithFriends" mod with pages for downloads, tutorials, wiki, update status, known bugs, progress trackers, countdowns, and a UI testing playground.